nelci592/reporting-docs/using-reports-in-applications/display-reports-in-applications/wpf-application/disposing-the-report-viewer-resources.md

           [RadTabControl](https://docs.telerik.com/devtools/wpf/controls/radtabcontrol/overview2)
           host.
           Since the owner window is not closed, the disposal routine is not called and the report viewer doesn't release the occupied memory, because it holds a reference to its owner window.
-          In this scenario it is necessary to call the method [M:Telerik.ReportViewer.Wpf.ReportViewer.DisposeViewerResources]() and make sure the property [P:Telerik.ReportViewer.Wpf.ReportViewer.AutoDisposeModel]() is set to its default value __true__.
+          In this scenario it is necessary to call the method [DisposeViewerResources](/reporting/api/Telerik.ReportViewer.Wpf.ReportViewer#collapsible-Telerik_ReportViewer_Wpf_ReportViewer_DisposeViewerResources) and make sure the property [AutoDisposeModel](/reporting/api/Telerik.ReportViewer.Wpf.ReportViewer#collapsible-Telerik_ReportViewer_Wpf_ReportViewer_AutoDisposeModel) is set to its default value __true__.
           The disposal method can be called on [Unloaded](https://docs.microsoft.com/en-us/dotnet/api/system.windows.frameworkelement.unloaded)